 Korean woman are not as willing to date outside of their own race

 I’m speaking in generalities here, and I don’t like making blanket statements like this.
-But from my experience, it’s a lot harder for a white guy to get the attention of a Korean woman.
+But from my experience, knowing how to tell if a Japanese woman likes you is easy.
+It’s a lot harder for a white guy to understand (and get the attention) of a Korean woman.

 Japanese women appear to be more willing to date western men – and I get the sense that it’s a bit “stylish” or “cool” to have a white boyfriend.
 I’m basing these assumptions on my own dating experiences, as well as looking at what I see when walking around Tokyo and Seoul.
 I see more “white guy boyfriends” on the streets of Tokyo than I do Seoul.